-8 reasons why Wicklow is the most beautiful place in Ireland
+8 Reasons Wicklow is the Most Beautiful Place in Ireland

 Everybody wants to visit Ireland at some point in their travel career.
 It’s lush, green and offers breathtaking landscapes you can’t find everywhere else!
 With their unique culture, us Irish are known around the world as some of the friendliest people in the world!
 While tourists arriving in Ireland will start their trip in Dublin’s fair city, here are some great reasons we believe Wicklow is the most beautiful place in Ireland and why you should take a tour there.

 Located on the east coast of Ireland, Wicklow is known as the “garden of Ireland”.
 Only a 30-minute drive south of Dublin, it’s very easy to add this destination to your Ireland itinerary.
 Picture a mixture of beaches, cliffs, mountains and lakes where you’ll definitely get your dose of the great outdoors.

 Here are our top reasons why you must travel to Wicklow.

 1. Wicklow Mountains National Park

 Wicklow Mountains National Park is Ireland’s largest National Park!
 Covering more than 20,000 hectares, you can enjoy the mountain scenery.
 Ideal for walking or cycling around, this is where you want to head to enjoy a bit of peacefulness and wilderness.

 You can also practice water sports on the lakes and rivers.
 Whether you want to hop on a canoe, a jetski or on a boat, you will have plenty of quiet spots to pick from.
 You can even go scuba-diving while you’re there!